Who Says Welding Doesn’t Affect Strength?

 Stronger Design

-In 15 years we’ll see if this works or not, but I personally think it’s a much stronger design.
+In 15 years we shall see if this works or not, but I personally think this is a much stronger design.
 Could I have just used a thicker piece of material for the plate?
 Sure.
 That would also work, though it would be heavier.
 I have to admit, however, I didn’t have a thicker piece that wide, and he needed the fix right away.
 This idea works as a good way to optimize the design for weight a little too.
 Having the welds on separate pieces certainly eliminates the possibility of propagating a crack all along and all through as before.

 Wrapping It Up